lasanib-99/Heart_Disease_Prediction_using_ML/README.md

 - **Naïve Bayes**: Probability-based classification model.

 ## Results
-The model evaluation indicates that LR, SVM and GNB perform best, with an accuracy around 85%.
+The model evaluation indicates that LR, SVM and GNB perform best, thus ensemble method is used to enhance performance in which it obtains an accuracy around 85%.
 The results are consistent across multiple validation techniques.

 ### Folder Details:
 - **Dataset**: Contains the heart disease dataset.